Michael J. Raymond

 In a significant victory for insurance company client, court determined that tribal court did not have subject matter jurisdiction over non-tribal entity where insurer did not insure tribal member or entity nor had it entered onto or conducted any activity on tribal land.

 Teufel v.
 American Family Ins.
 Co.
 244 Ariz.
 383, (2018).
-Arizona Supreme Court affirms in part Court of Appeals decision; insurer required to provide defense to insured; contractual liability exclusion ambiguous and therefore construed against the insurer.
+Michael again prevails in the State’s highest court.
+The Arizona Supreme Court affirms in part Court of Appeals decision; insurer required to provide defense to insured; contractual liability exclusion ambiguous and therefore construed against the insurer.

 Teufel v.
 American Family Ins.
 Co., 2017 WL 1882330 (Ariz.
 App.
 May 9, 2017).
 Insured homeowner prevails; insurer required to defend claim against insured where buyer of insured’s home sustained damages when hillside collapsed)